Unifying mirror descent and dual averaging: APDD and IPDD: new algorithms for constrained optimization

-For $\gamma=6\cdot 10^{-2}$ and below, DA converges sublinearly and all other algorithms converge linearly.
-For $\gamma=7\cdot 10^{-2}$, the regime has changed, MD does not converge anymore, DA converges sublinearly, whereas 20-GoLD and 20-7-GoLD both converge linearly.
-For $\gamma=.1$ and $.3$, we observe new regime where MD does not converge, 20-GoLD and 20-7-GoLD oscillate without converging (but still reaches a suboptimality gap of about $10^{-4}$) and DA converges sublinearly.
-For higher values of the step-size, e.g.\ $\gamma=1$ or $\gamma=200$, we observe yet another regime: MD does not converge, 20-GoLD still oscillates, but 20-7-GoLD now enjoys the same sublinear convergence as DA.
+We consider the following algorithms: mirror descent (MD), dual averaging (DA), 20-APDD, 20-7-APDD,\footnote{The second parameter in the definition of the $k$-$\ell$-ADPP corresponds to the $\ell$-step ahead computation of the objective when determining the choice of update every $k$ steps of the algorithm.} and $.1$-IPDD.
+As in Section~\ref{sec:numer-exper-with}, we consider the Euclidean setup of the problem, with the mirror map $F=\half\left\| \,\cdot\, \right\|_2^2$ and regularizer $h=F+I_{\mathcal{X}}$.
+Iterations are initialized with $\vt_1=0$ and $x_1=\nabla h^*(\vt_1)=0$.
+We run $T=5000$ steps of each algorithm for several values of constant step-sizes; the results are presented in Figure \ref{fig:plots2}.

+In view of the problem parameters, the ``theoretically justified'' choice of the step-size is $\gamma_*=(\lambda_{\max}(Q))^{-1}=0.0084$.
+In our experiments, we observe linear convergence of all algorithms except for DA when the algorithm step-size $\gamma<0.07(\approx 8\gamma_*)$.
+MD does not converge for $\gamma=0.07$, DA converges sublinearly, the remaining algorithms achieving the same linear convergence.
+When $\gamma\geq .1$, 20-APDD and 20-7-APDD algorithms start to oscillate without converging, while DA converges sublinearly, and IPDD continues exhibiting linear convergence.
+We observe yet another regime for larger step-sizes, e.g.\ $\gamma=1$ or $\gamma=200$: MD does not converge, IPDD converging linearly, 20-APDD still oscillating, but, surprisingly, 20-7-APDD enjoying the same sublinear convergence as DA.

-In a nutshell, MD converges linearly only for a well-chosen step-size, DA always converges sublinearly.
-The 20-7-GoLD algorithm converges linearly for a wider range of step-sizes than MD, enjoys the same sublinear convergence as DA for large step-sizes, and oscillates for values of the step-size around $.1$ and $.3$.
-Therefore, as soon as the oscillatory regime is avoided, 20-7-GoLD compares favorably to both MD and DA.
+The observed results may be summarized as follows: in our experiments, MD converges linearly only when run with a properly selected step-size, while DA always converges sublinearly.
+The $k$-$\ell$-APDD algorithm is robust w.r.t. the step-size choice, it converges linearly in a wide range of step-sizes, and, same as DA, enjoys sublinear convergence for large step-sizes.
+The IPDD algorithm converges linearly and seems to be insensitive to the choice of step-size.